v5ma/v5ma.github.io/aframe-curve-component-2024/readme.md

 The Curve Component supports different types of curves, which can be specified using the `type` property of the `curve` component.
 The available curve types are:

 - `CatmullRom` (default): Creates a smooth curve that passes through all the control points.
-- `Spline`: Creates a smooth curve that passes through all the control points using a spline interpolation.
 - `CubicBezier`: Creates a cubic Bezier curve based on four control points.
 - `QuadraticBezier`: Creates a quadratic Bezier curve based on three control points.
 - `Line`: Creates a straight line between two control points.